 The Woman in White, Wilkie Collins (1859)

-What it’s about: A thriller set in Victorian England, about Walter Hartright, an artist who takes a position as drawing master at a country estate to two young women: Laura Fairlie, a young heiress who is engaged to Sir Percival Glyde, and Marion Halcombe, Laura’s intelligent free-thinking half-sister.
+What it’s about: London, the 1950s.
+Walter Hartright takes a position as drawing master at a country estate to two young women: Laura Fairlie, a young heiress who is engaged to Sir Percival Glyde, and Marion Halcombe, Laura’s intelligent free-thinking half-sister.
 Laura bears an extraordinary resemblance to a mysterious woman in white who Walter had met in London and who has apparently escaped from a lunatic asylum.
-The woman, whose real name is Anne Catherick, reappears and warns Laura against marrying Sir Percival.
-Laura and Walter fall in love, but despite her reservations, she marries Sir Percival; a heartbroken Walter leaves England and joins an expedition to Honduras.
-Sir Percival, who is in financial difficulty, tries to force Laura to sign a loan agreement, backed by his friend the devious Count Fosco.
+The woman, whose real name is Anne Catherick, reappears and warns Laura against marrying Percival.
+Laura and Walter fall in love, but despite her reservations, she marries Percival, and the heartbroken Walter leaves England for a year-long expedition to Honduras.
+Percival, who is in financial difficulty, tries to force Laura to sign a loan agreement, backed by his friend the devious Count Fosco.
 Supported by Marion, who writes to the family solicitor for legal advice, Laura refuses to approve the loan.
-Marion overhears Sir Percival and Fosco plotting to seize control of Laura’s fortune.
-Marion falls ill, and Laura is tricked into travelling to London, where she is drugged and detained in an asylum under Anne’s name.
-Anne, who has since died, is buried in a tomb with Laura’s name, and Sir Percival inherits Laura’s fortune.
-Marion visits the asylum and arranges for Laura’s escape: they live in hiding in London, with Walter who has returned from abroad.
-Walter and Marion unravel Percival and Fosco’s plan – Percival is killed in a fire attempting to destroy evidence, and Fosco, threatened with assassination by an underground Italian brotherhood, is persuaded to write a written confession in exchange for safe passage from England.
+Marion overhears Percival and Fosco plotting to seize control of Laura’s fortune.
+Marion falls ill, and Percival and Fosco trick Laura trick into travelling to London, where she is drugged and detained in an asylum under Anne’s name.
+Anne, who has since died, is buried in a tomb with Laura’s name, and Percival inherits Laura’s fortune.
+Marion visits the asylum and arranges for Laura’s escape.
+They live in hiding in London, with Walter who has returned from abroad.
+Walter and Marion work tirelessly to Percival and Fosco’s plan.
+Eventually, Percival is killed in a fire attempting to destroy evidence.
+Fosco, threatened with assassination by an underground Italian brotherhood, is persuaded to write a written confession in exchange for safe passage from England.
 Laura’s identity and fortune are restored, and she and Walter are married.

 Why it’s a classic: It’s baffling to me that I sat through an entire third-year university paper on Victorian literature without ever hearing about Wilkie Collins.
 One of the most celebrated novelists of the Victorian era and credited as the father of the detective story, he achieved huge popular success with The Women In White, first serialised in newspapers (like the works of his good mate Charles Dickens) and later republished as a bestselling novel.
 I’m predisposed to like him, as he started life as a lawyer, before “being freed by an inheritance from the necessity of earning an income”, leaving him free to write.
 The Woman in White appears to be better known in the UK, where it’s still a regular of high school and university reading lists.
 It’s a scintillatingly good read, as gripping as a Dan Brown thriller (and much more intelligently written), with a strong feminist subtext that lends itself well to contemporary feminist critique.